fluid-queue/fluid-queue/README.md

 `!customcodes` will display all of the custom codes that are set, provided the feature is enabled.
 If this is used by the broadcaster, it can also be used to add and remove custom codes.
 The appropriate syntax for this is `!customcode {add/remove/load} {customCode} {ID}` where `add`/`remove`/`load` is the desired operation, customCode is the custom code that the user would like to type (example being `!add Kamek`), and ID being the ID that the custom code is an alias of.
 If a code is being removed, the ID is not required.
 Please note that while adding or removing the custom codes from the *queue* are not case sensitive, they are case sensitive with this command.
 `!customcode load` will reload the custom codes from the `./customCodes.json` file, so you can manually edit that file and then reload the codes without having to restart the queue.

+`!customlevels` will display all of the custom levels including their custom codes.

 `!persistence` * will give control over how and if the queue data is loaded/saved:
   - `!persistence save` will manually save the queue state (current level, queue, wait time) to `./data/queue.json`.
   - `!persistence on` will set the queue to automatically save its state whenever changes occur. (this is the default behaviour)